Exanis/dataset-manager/README.md

 This is because it's meant to be used as a tool inside a team that is not likely to go out of it's way and live-edit the HTML to hack itself;
 this however is not true when you need to deal with unknown people.

+On the same topic, the requests are served directly by gunicorn, and so are the static files.
+While this is an easy way to do, it's by no mean a **good** one on a production-oriented environment.
+You will see no down-side if you are the only one using it, but it will impact the performances of the tool if there is multiple users.
+That's something I intend on getting ride of, though.

 Short version?
 It's probably a bad idea to make this accessible for everybody.
 Keep it to your team.

 ## Accessing the tool